-'''

-$ avocado list --loader perf.py --filter-by-tags=disk --filter-by-tags=net
+''' $ avocado list perf.py --filter-by-tags=disk --filter-by-tags=net avocado-instrumented perf.py:Disk.test_device avocado-instrumented perf.py:Network.test_latency avocado-instrumented perf.py:Network.test_throughput '''

-INSTRUMENTED perf.py:Disk.test_device

-INSTRUMENTED perf.py:Network.test_latency

-INSTRUMENTED perf.py:Network.test_throughput

-'''

 Including tests without tags

 The normal behavior when using --filter-by-tags is to require the given tags on all tests.
 In some situations, though, it may be desirable to include tests that have no tags set.